konelav/writeups/GoogleCTF2019-BQ/Day4.STOP.GAN.md

 **CTF{Why_does_cauliflower_threaten_us}**

-Now next to the second flag.
+Now to the second flag.
 Use radare2 for it.
-As MIPS instruction set can looked unfamiliar, one can turn on disasm descriptions to ease understanding of what is going on.
-Essentially, the buffer overflow exploitation must not differ significally from those of x86 architecture.
+As MIPS instruction set can looks unfamiliar, one can turn on disasm descriptions to ease understanding of what is going on.
+Essentially, the buffer overflow exploitation must not differ significantly from those of x86 architecture.
 Because with MIPS we have almost exactly the same:

   - *stack* that is contigous block of memory;